-A couple of the mourning doves as well as a couple of house finches who visit my urban (NYC) garden got together — at one of my feeders — late this afternoon to nosh, and after nearly emptying it, they wanted to discuss how they survived Hurricane Sandy, as that storm slammed the city and surrounding areas a week ago today!
+A couple of the mourning doves as well as a couple of house finches who visit my urban garden here in NYC, got together — at one of my feeders — late this afternoon to nosh, and after nearly emptying it, they wanted to discuss how they survived Hurricane Sandy, as that storm slammed the city and surrounding areas a week ago today!

 I'm told that these birds' initial plan was to meet to discuss the events of this past week (for the memo re their meeting stated, "that was the week that was" — borrowing a title from an old sit-com).

 However, instead of chirping about Sandy, three of the birds seemed to focus their gaze to the northwest, while the other eyed yours truly (through the "window" of my bird-house-style feeder), as seen in the photo-op at the top of today's blog entry.